marcoalmeida/ncdlib/README.md

 --------

 * Simple, easy to use, open source
-* Allows to use 7 different compressors, all easily available on any GNU/Linux system
+* Allows to choose from 7 different compressors, all easily available on any GNU/Linux system
 * Quick and easy development of prototypes and ad-hoc tests

 Acknowledgments
 ---------------